 - Priority registration for all El Camino College classes - Close academic and social interaction with other highly motivated honors students - Enrollment in honors classes with smaller class size and taught by outstanding faculty - Designation of the Honors Transfer Program on the El Camino College transcripts and on the El Camino College associate degrees - A parchment quality Award of Achievement upon program completion - An honors program counselor, director and assistant for special help and advisement - Enrichment seminars which provide information leading to academic and personal growth - Increased chances of receiving scholarships - Special privileges offered by universities with which El Camino College has an honors transfer agreement Honors Curriculum Honors courses are academically enriched to intellectually stimulate students, encourage independent, critical thinking and promote close interaction between students and faculty.
 Honors courses are chosen to fulfill the requirements of the associate degree as well as to transfer to UC, CSU and most other universities.
 Thus, students in the Honors Transfer Program generally complete the same number of courses as other students planning to transfer.
-Honors sections are currently offered for the following courses: Anthropology 1 - Introduction to Physical Anthropology Anthropology 2 - Introduction to Cultural Anthropology Art 6 - Cross-Cultural Art Astronomy 25 - Stars and Galaxies Astronomy 20 - The Solar System Biology 10 - Fundamentals of Biology Economics 1 - Principles of Economics: Macroeconomics English 1A - Reading and Composition English 1B - Literature and Composition English 1C - Critical Thinking and Composition Film/Video1 - Film Analysis and Appreciation Geography 5 - World Regional Geography History 1A - United States History to 1877 History 1B - United States History from 1877 to the Present History 122 - United States Social History: Cultural Pluralism in America Music 12 - Music Cultures of the World Oceanography 10 - Introduction to Oceanography Philosophy 23 - Ethics, Law and Society Political Science 1 - Governments of the United States and California Political Science 10 - Introduction to International Relations Psychology 5 - General Psychology

-Sociology 101 - Principles of Sociology
+Honors sections are currently offered for the following courses: Anthropology 1 - Introduction to Physical Anthropology Anthropology 2 - Introduction to Cultural Anthropology Art 6 - Cross-Cultural Art Astronomy 25 - Stars and Galaxies Astronomy 20 - The Solar System Biology 10 - Fundamentals of Biology Communication Studies 1 - Effective Speaking Communication Studies 3 - Group Discussion Communication Studies 4 - Argumentation and Debate Communication Studies 12 - Interpersonal Communication Economics 1 - Principles of Economics: Macroeconomics English 1A - Reading and Composition English 1B - Literature and Composition English 1C - Critical Thinking and Composition Film/Video1 - Film Analysis and Appreciation Geography 5 - World Regional Geography History 101 - United States History to 1877 History 102 - United States History from 1877 to the Present History 122 - United States Social History: Cultural Pluralism in America Music 12 - Music Cultures of the World Oceanography 10 - Introduction to Oceanography Philosophy 23 - Ethics, Law and Society Political Science 1 - Governments of the United States and California Political Science 10 - Introduction to International Relations Psychology 5 - General Psychology Sociology 101 - Principles of Sociology In fulfilling the requirements for program completion, Honors Transfer Program students may include up to two of the following honors-level courses: Biology 101, 102; Chemistry 1A, 1B; Computer Science 1; Mathematics 190, 191; and Physics 1A, 1B.

-Speech Communication 1 - Effective Speaking

-Speech Communication 3 - Group Discussion

-Speech Communication 4 - Argumentation and Debate

-Speech Communication 12 - Interpersonal Communication In fulfilling the requirements for program completion, Honors ing honors-level courses: Biology 1A, 1B; Chemistry 1A, 1B;